oktk800/examples-p5.js/README.md

-# small-code
+# examples-p5.js
-This is the repository for example code that is small and not big code.
+This is the repository for example p5.js code.